j-hannes/snap-tutorial/README.md

 other it is also possible to jump between them or just to pick the one that looks interesting.
 The structure of the tutorial looks as follows:

-1. Hello Yuri - Write, build and deploy a snap web application.
+1. Hello Yuri - Write, build and deploy a Snap web application.

 2. Snaplets - Modularize your application.